April 4, 2016

 Review: MIT Publications Tackle the Future of Infrastructural Innovation

-Twin volumes from the university's Center for Advanced Urbanism explore the cultural implications of infrastructure.
+Twin volumes from MIT’s Center for Advanced Urbanism explore the cultural implications of infrastructure.

 Rebuild by Design, bird’s-eye view of the New Meadowlands project, with Manhattan on the east.